Use OAuth 2.0 Grants in Identity Domain Environments

 14. In the General Information section, note the client ID and client secret values.
 These values are required for the third-party application that is communicating with the identity domain.

 The Identity domain navigation pane shows entries.
 The Overview option is selected.
-Below this are selections for Overview, Users, Groups.
-Dynamic groups, Integrated applications, and Oracle Cloud Services.
+Below this are selections for Overview, User management, Administrators.
+Dynamic groups, Directory integrations, Integrated applications, Oracle Cloud Services, Federation, and Domain policies.

-The Application roles dialog shows buttons for Import and Export.
-Below is a table with a column of check boxes, and additional columns for Name and Description.
+Tabs for Details, OAuth configuration, Web tier policy, Application roles (which is selected), Access token, Users, and Groups are shown.
+The Application roles section shows buttons for Import and Export, and a Search section.
+Below is a table with a column of check boxes, and additional columns for Name, Description, Assigned users, Assigned groups, and Assigned applications.
 The Name column lists all Oracle Integration application roles.
-The ServiceInvoker role is expanded to include entries for Assigned users, Assigned groups, and Assigned applications.
-Each entry includes a link named Manage.
+The ServiceInvoker role is expanded to include entries for Manage users, Manage groups, and Manage applications.

 Add a certificate as a trusted partner